Behavioral Neuroscience

 Pain Research

 Pain is a significant national health problem.
 It is the most common reason individuals seek medical care, with 40 million medical visits annually, costing the American public more than $100 billion each year.
 Thus, both clinical and basic studies share equal importance in helping benefit patients suffering various conditions of pain.
 There are various tools to address the pain problem.
 Here at UTA, we are studying pain by means of basic research and biopsychosocial research.
-The major interest of our basic research focuses on the studying the neurophysiological mechanisms of nociception by means of electrophysiological and behavioral neuroscience techniques.
+The major interest of our basic research focuses on studying the neurophysiological mechanisms of nociception by means of electrophysiological and behavioral neuroscience techniques.

 Yuan Bo Peng, M.D., Professor